oss-slu/oss.slu.github.io/docs/project_meltshiny/about.md

 ### User Guide

+MeltShiny is a web-based tool designed for researchers to easily analyze and visualize DNA melting curves.

+**Access the Web App**: Open the MeltShiny web app on any modern browser.

+**Upload Your Data**: Use the "Upload Data" section to upload files in .xlsx format.

+**Visualize Results**: Customize and generate graphs in the "Visualize Data" section to explore melting curves and other data.

+**Analyze and Export**: View detailed thermodynamic parameters in the "Analysis" section and export findings in preferred formats.

+**Get Help**: Visit the "Help" section for guides and support, or contact our team directly for assistance.

+MeltShiny streamlines complex DNA data analysis, allowing researchers to focus on scientific insights.

+## Installation

 MeltShiny requires specific dependencies to function correctly.
 Installation files for R packages are included in the application bundle:
   - **MacOS**: MeltShinyDependenciesInstaller.command (located in the MacOS_Scripts folder)
   - **Windows**: MeltShinyDependenciesInstaller.bat (located in the Windows_Scripts folder)